Die Schnellboot-Seite

 "S 208" at high speed in the Baltic Sea - Picture: Archives Förderverein

-Change of Colours at Stickenhörn on 28.03.1956 - Picture: Archives S. Hess
+Change of Colours at Stickenhörn/Kiel on 26.03.1956 - Picture: Archives S. Hess

-HAnding over of the boats by Cdr Kyrle-Pope - Picture Archives S. Hess
+Handing over of the boats by Cdr Kyrle-Pope - Picture Archives S. Hess

-Boats "S 130" and "S 208" were overhauled at Fr.
+Boats "S 130" and "S 208" were overhauled and fitted with radar and trainable torpedotubes midships at Fr.
 Lürssen-Werft and commissioned as "UW 10" on 07.03.1957 respectively as "UW 11" on 12.03.1957 for the Underwaterweapons School (MUWS).

 "UW 10" (ex "S 130" and "UW 11" (ex "S 208") at Navalbase Flensburg-Mürwik - Picture: Archives Förderverein